imarc/handbook/strategy.markdown

 For projects such as a major re-design of a large site, or a project with many stakeholders and high visibility, an in-depth discovery process will yield better results.
 This is typically lead by a Strategist, with the assistance of the producer, UX, engineering, and creative groups.

-This starts with a 90- to 120–minute conference call or meeting with the client stakeholder team. iMarc and the client team discuss the project goals, their current business environment and growth objectives.
+This starts with a 90- to 120–minute conference call or meeting with the client stakeholder team.
+Imarc and the client team discuss the project goals, their current business environment and growth objectives.
 We'll also discuss the client's current site, and identify competitor sites and exemplars for follow-up.
 (This is often a precursor to a full [Competitive Analysis](#CompetitiveAnalysis).)

 As larger projects often have many goals, yet do not have unlimited time and resources, it's important to prioritize goals.
 A group [card sort](#GoalsCardSort) activity with the core client team (3–6 people) can be very effective in both establishing priorities and in ensuring the entire client team is in agreement on them.

-Lastly, iMarc creates a concise report of findings, and presents those findings to the client for validation.
+Lastly, Imarc creates a concise report of findings, and presents those findings to the client for validation.
 This helps to ensure internal stakeholders agree on the project's objectives and priorities, _before_ discovering disagreements the hard way.
 The report often includes recommendations for specific follow-up research, and for outstanding decisions that must be made.

 **Topics include:**